janjur/readable-pylint-messages/README.md

 ## redundant-keyword-arg
 #### E1124 - Argument %r passed by position and keyword in %s call
 Used when a function call would result in assigning multiple values to a function parameter, one value from a positional argument and one from a keyword argument.
-## missing-kwoa
-#### E1125 - Missing mandatory keyword argument %r in %s call
-Used when a function call does not pass a mandatory keyword-only argument.
-This message can't be emitted when using Python < 3.0.
 ## invalid-sequence-index
 #### E1126 - Sequence index is not an int, slice, or instance with __index__
 Used when a sequence type is indexed with an invalid type.
 Valid types are ints, slices, and objects with an __index__ method.